-Corporate/General counsel is the head lawyer for any business or organization.
+Corporate counsel or general counsel is the head lawyer for any business or organization.
 It is someone who is familiar with not only the ins and outs of corporate and business law, but can advise on a multitude of other legal issues encountered, including regulatory laws and employment issues.
-A Sparks or Reno business needs a Sparks and Reno Lawyer.
 Heather A. Ijames is a trusted corporate counsel and general counsel who provides high-end corporate law to all businesses, no matter their size.

 If your business is anything other than a sole proprietorship, your business should have a lawyer from the onset.
 Your business is its own legal entity, and may not represent itself in court.
 Having a lawyer for your business is a necessity.
 Therefore, it is better to hire one before a problem arises.
 This way, your lawyer can become familiar with how you run your business and advise on any pitfalls that are present.
 Remember, much of litigation can be avoided with preventative advising.

 Yes.
-The best way to avoid litigation is to run questions, contracts, and issues by a Reno business attorney who not only understands the law, but also the common mistakes that businesses make.
+The best way to avoid litigation is to run questions, contracts, and issues by a business attorney who not only understands the law, but also the common mistakes that businesses make.

 That's the equivalent of saying you would rather not pay $500 now so you can spend $30,000 later.
 Similar to your physical health, preventative care for your business is the key.
-Even if you never get sued, most Reno business attorney's fees that are incurred in the day-to-day operation of your business, such as getting legal advice about contracts and employees, are tax deductible as business expenses.
+Even if you never get sued, most business attorney's fees that are incurred in the day-to-day operation of your business, such as getting legal advice about contracts and employees, are tax deductible as business expenses.
 Attorney's fees associated with litigation are typically not tax-deductible.

 Absolutely.
-Like your family doctor looks after your health, I am a Reno business attorney that can be the watchdog over your legal affairs, guiding you whenever possible to avoid leaving yourself unprotected.
+Like your family doctor looks after your health, I am a business attorney that can be the watchdog over your legal affairs, guiding you whenever possible to avoid leaving yourself unprotected.